kasei/sparql11-protocolvalidator/README.md

 ### Negative tests

-Negative tests are expected to fail with either 4xx or 5xx response codes.
+Negative tests are expected to fail with a 4xx response code as they represent invalid requests.

+***

-* bad-query-method - invoke query operation with a method other than GET or POST
+*bad-query-method* - invoke query operation with a method other than GET or POST

 		PUT /sparql?query=ASK%20%7B%7D

+* Expect 4xx response.

+***

-* bad-multiple-queries - invoke query operation with more than one query string
+*bad-multiple-queries* - invoke query operation with more than one query string

 		GET /sparql?query=ASK%20%7B%7D&query=SELECT%20%2A%20%7B%7D

+* Expect 4xx response.

+***

-* bad-query-wrong-media-type - invoke query operation with a POST with media type that's not url-encoded or application/sparql-query
+*bad-query-wrong-media-type* - invoke query operation with a POST with media type that's not url-encoded or application/sparql-query

 		POST /sparql/ HTTP/1.1
 		Host: www.example